greenpeace/gpes-misc-m-templates/README.md

 ### 3 - Git

-It's also recommended, but not mandatory, thay you [download and install git](http://git-scm.com/downloads/).
+It's also recommended, but not mandatory, that you [download and install git](http://git-scm.com/downloads/).

-## Quick howto's
+## Quick how to

 ### Generate html with Jeyll